opendocsg/slw-judgments-backfill/2008_SGHC_191/report.md

  (e) there are no exceptional circumstances warranting a dismissal of its application for extension of time.

-The second defendant relied on the High Court decisions in _Yeoh Poh San & Anor v Won Siok Wan_ [2002] 4 SLR 91 and _Australian Timber Products Pte Ltd v Koh Brothers Building & Engineering Contractor (Pte) Ltd_ [2005] 1 SLR 168 and the recent Court of Appeal decision in _Carona Holdings Pte Ltd v Go Go Delicacy Pte Ltd_ [2008] SGCA 34.
+The second defendant relied on the High Court decisions in _Yeoh Poh San & Anor v Won Siok Wan_ <span class="citation">[2002] 4 SLR 91</span> and _Australian Timber Products Pte Ltd v Koh Brothers Building & Engineering Contractor (Pte) Ltd_ <span class="citation">[2005] 1 SLR 168</span> and the recent Court of Appeal decision in _Carona Holdings Pte Ltd v Go Go Delicacy Pte Ltd_ <span class="citation">[2008] SGCA 34</span>.
 Counsel for the second defendant also admitted quite candidly that one of the reasons for seeking an extension of time is the fact that the first defendant still could not be located.

 33     The plaintiff argued that no extension of time should be granted: